I'm Pieter Leek

 OT & IT — One System

 Your IT department and your people on the floor speak a different language.
 I understand both sides and make sure the technology and the communication align.
-I can design the architecture and then go on-site to make it work.
-I don't hand off to someone else when it gets technical.
+I design the architecture and go on-site to make it work.
+I don't hand off to someone else when it gets technical — and I don't leave until it does.

 System Integration

 Your data is stuck on the machine.
-I make sure it gets where you need it — historian, dashboard or cloud — using OPC UA, MQTT or Modbus.
+I make sure it gets where you need it — historian, dashboard, MES, ERP, or cloud — using OPC-UA, MQTT, Ignition, or custom connectors built for your specific situation.

 Go-Live Support